 From Indian Cove, it is only a 15-minute drive to the north entrance, but from Black Rock, it is about 40 minutes to the nearest gate, which is the west entrance.
 From Cottonwood it is about 50 minutes to the central area of the park.

 Group campsites are also reservable and available at Cottonwood Springs, Indian Cove, and Sheep Pass.

 Facilities in the Campgrounds

-You need to bring everything with you into the park as there are no stores, water, or places to buy supplies.
-If you forget something, there are stores and facilities in nearby Twentynine Palms.
-The campgrounds are equipped with picnic tables, fire pits, BBQs, and vault toilets.
-There is no cell service, no WiFi, no RV hookup capability, and no water in any of the campgrounds listed below.
-There are water and dump stations at Black Rock and Cottonwood Campgrounds, but these are quite a distance from the central campgrounds discussed here.
+You need to bring everything with you into the park, as there are no stores, water, or places to buy supplies.
+If you forget something, there are stores and facilities in nearby Twentynine Palms, but it is a relatively long drive in and out of the park.

-If you find yourself unable to secure a campsite, sometimes the only option is to find a hotel.
+If you're unable to secure a campsite, sometimes the only option is to find a hotel.
 If you have all of your camping equipment with you, stay at a hotel and use the park's well-equipped day use areas to cook your meals, and spend your daylight hours outside enjoying the beautiful surroundings.